alaamer12/ArtSpace/README.md

 ## Setup Notes for Collaborators

 The project is configured to use the included FreeGLUT libraries in the `Dependencies` folder.
 When you clone the repository, Visual Studio should automatically recognize these paths as they are set up using relative paths in the project file.

+**Note:** To ensure SFML sound works correctly, make sure to select the **Release** configuration (not Debug) from the Solution Configuration dropdown at the top of Visual Studio before building and running.
+SFML audio may not function properly in Debug mode due to library/DLL differences.

 If you encounter any issues with missing libraries: